YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 2.2.4.
 Tracking of issues per period
-As a team lead
+As a team leader
 In order to see the relation of the issues to the daily,weekly,monthly,yearly,quinquennially and decadelly periods I wanto to be able to manage the issues within those periods per period and mother period

 ### 2.3.
 Security Management
-As an team lead
+As an team leader
 In order to keep my business data secure
 I wanto to be able decide which users to which projects will have access to the data my qto application has access to.

 #### 2.3.1.
 Users management
-As an team lead
+As an team leader
 In order to keep my business data secure
 I wanto to be able decide which users to which projects will

 ##### 2.3.1.1.
 Add new users to a project
-As an team lead
+As an team leader
 In order to be able to add new users into a project
 I wanto to be able to add them via the UI only by their e-mail address.

 ##### 2.3.1.2.
 Update existing users in a project
-As an team lead
+As an team leader
 In order to be able to update the existing users from a project I wanto to be able to update their details via the UI only by their e-mail address.

 ##### 2.3.1.3.
 Delete existing users from a project
-As an team lead
+As an team leader
 In order to be able to delete the existing users from a project I wanto to be able to delete their details via the UI only by their e-mail address.

 ##### 2.3.1.4.
 Search for users in a project
-As an team lead
+As an team leader
 In order to be able to search the existing users from a project I wanto to be able to search their details via the UI only by their e-mail address.

 #### 2.3.2.
 Users access management
-As a team lead
+As a team leader
 In order provide the persons and programs access to my project I want to provide read, write access to the data and execute access ( run DDL's) per table

 ##### 2.3.2.1.
 Grant access per project
-As a team lead
+As a team leader
 In order to enroll authenticated users into the project I am responsible to I want to be able to grant them with access by only writing their e-mail into a text field and clicking invite button.

 ##### 2.3.2.2.
 Personal data handling minimization
-As a team lead
+As a team leader
 In order to avoid legal obligations and complex procedures while handling personal data I want to be able to handle the interpersonal exchange of data by collecting ONLY the e-mail of the persons or programs participating in the project